 All the contributors to the report echoed the sentiment that there is much underutilized potential that remains to be tapped in a wide range of areas.
 The responsibility to upgrade the relationship and tap the potential lies with both sides, it is critical that the two sides urgently identify their respective interests and widen areas of cooperation accordingly.
-For this, the two countries must adopt a holistic approach cutting across domains of politico-cultural, socio-economic, strategic and science and technology.
+For this, the two countries must adopt a holistic approach cutting across domains of politico-cultural, socioeconomic, strategic and science and technology.

 For both India and Taiwan, the China threat looms large.
-This threat is not only confined to military and strategic areas but is also present in the form of cyberattacks, fake news, and trade coercions.
+This threat is not only confined to military and strategic areas but is also present in the form of cyber-attacks, fake news, and trade coercions.
 The One-China Policy also has constraints before the full blossoming of the relations.
 Nevertheless, the fast changing dynamics of the Indo-Pacific regional architecture has made it imperative for India and Taiwan to adopt a pragmatic approach that facilitates deeper cooperation.

-To achieve this, a few semi-political steps could be taken:
+To achieve this, a few semi-political steps could be taken :

 - First, the India-Taiwan Parliamentary Friendship Forum was revived in 2020.
 The next logical step could be to initiate exchanges between the parliamentarians from both sides. - Second, a dialogue among political parties could be established and institutionalized.
 Here, a cue could be taken from the Democratic Progressive Party (DPP)-Liberal Democratic Party (LDP) talks. - Third, policy planning divisions of the Ministry of Foriegn Affairs serve as an important outreach division between countries.
-Indian MEA's robust policy planning division could initiate a dialogue with its Taiwanese counterpart at director-level. - Fourth, India's Ministry of External Affairs hosts an in-house think tank on China-Centre for Contemporary China Studies (CCCS).
-If CCCS begins to interact directly with the Taiwanese strategic community, it will lead to greater understanding of each other as well as common challenges.
+Indian MEA's robust policy planning division could initiate a dialogue with its Taiwanese counterpart at director-level.

+T Fourth, India's Ministry of External Affairs hosts an in-house think tank on China-Centre for challenges.